-- 1. The radiation regime at the spatial scale of a PROBA-V pixel can be represented with a one dimensional horizontally homogeneous RTM. - 2.
-Topography and slope effects are ignored, i.e., pixels are assumed flat. - 3.
-A limited number of aerosol classes can be used to describe the spectral variability of their properties. - 4.
-The surface radiative properties do not change during the course of the accumulation period. - 5.
-The RPV model is considered adequate to accurately represent all types of surface BRF everywhere and all year long at the spatial scale of a PROBA-V pixel.
+- 1. Satellite observations are unbiased with an uncertainty characterised by a Gaussian distribution. - 2.
+The radiation regime at the spatial scale of a PROBA-V pixel can be represented with a one dimensional horizontally homogeneous RTM. - 3.
+Topography and slope effects are ignored, i.e., pixels are assumed flat. - 4.
+A limited number of aerosol classes can be used to describe the spectral variability of their properties. - 5.
+The surface radiative properties do not change during the course of the accumulation period. - 6.
+The RPV model is considered adequate to accurately represent all types of surface BRF everywhere and all year long at the spatial scale of a PROBA-V pixel;